bradiex/jc2mp-freecam/README.md

 	- Type /freecam &lt;save/load/delete&gt; &lt;trajectory_name&gt; in the chat
 - Commands for saving single position:
 	- Type /freecam save &lt;position_name&gt; in the chat while having one waypoint set

+## For developers
+This module launches a "FreeCam" event with argument "active" on both client and serverside when the cam is (de)activated.